Markyjay/RotharRogues/README.md

  After many attempts I decided to do media query for max-width 480px then work back up to 1200px.
 It helped to start at the smaller screen size.
 7. Resolution in the image on the contact page is still quite low but works somewhat well with the sign up form.
 The images in the gallery needed some tweaking to fit in the various sections and the Adare manor picture looks to be stretched horizontally but it was the angle that the photo was taken from.
  - Solution; Cropped certain pictures and chose pictures with better resolution.
+8. I used some JavaScript for the carousel or slideshow as shown by https://www.w3schools.com/howto/howto_js_slideshow.asp, i tried to incorporate jave as a prequel to my next code institute project.
+Hoping for a little headstart and to show some initiative.

 ## Deployment